Queenstown fun for families

 10 amazing things to do with kids - Queenstown Activities

-A trip to Queenstown is the ultimate of indulgence for those who love the outdoors, and kids will love the adrenaline charge of getting active in the beautiful mountains.
+A trip to Queenstown is pure and utter indulgence for those who love the outdoors, and kids will love the adrenaline charge of getting active in the beautiful mountains.
 Pack your gear ready to explore cause this place is designed for adventure and sightseeing.
 It's basically like a giant choose your own adventure story book.

 So what are the must dos for families visiting Queenstown?

-Note our visit to Queenstown was in the summertime so doesn't mention the obvious snow activities that you would find in winter.
+Note our visit to Queenstown was in the summer so doesn't mention the obvious snow activities that you would find in winter.

 Continuing north past Lake Wanaka and you will be en-route through the Haast Pass which is often ranked amongst the most beautiful drives in New Zealand.
 What makes this drive particularly wonderful with kids is that there are heaps of short hikes directly from the roadside that are easy and fun for kids.
 We stopped for a picnic on the pebbles at Fantail Falls and the Blue Pool hike was really quite spectacular and entertaining for kids with some cool suspension bridges over the river.

 If you have a mountain buggy style pram then all of these hikes are also possible with an infant pushed along for the ride with decent formed trails to reach these popular spots.

 Once you reach Haast the mountainous landscape of the Mt Aspiring National park opens up to awesome views across the river mouth and out to the beach.
-Despite being here in the summer school holidays there were very few people about which gives a real untouched wilderness feel to the whole day.
+Despite being here in the summer school holidays there were very few people about which gives a real untouched wilderness feel.

-On the return journey back into Queenstown I highly recommend taking the slower but more scenic drive over the Crown Range road.
+On the return journey back to Queenstown I highly recommend taking the slower but more scenic drive over the Crown Range road.
 Just don't look down if you don't like heights as you wind round some of the highest bends which can be a little scary...

 A trip to NZs South Island is not complete without visiting the majestic Milford Sound.
 For family visits it's worth driving to Te Anau the day before your visit so that you can book onto the earliest boat tour of the day.
-Being such a huge tourist drawcard the Sound can get really busy so it is nice to enjoy the peace and beauty of the place early in the day and without the crowds that arrive with the day trippers.
+Being a huge tourist draw card the Sound can get really busy so it is nice to enjoy the peace and beauty of the place early in the day and without the crowds that arrive with the day trippers.

 If you are short on time however you can definitely take a full day tour from Queenstown to visit Milford Sound as well.